 There’s little doubt as to the efficiency of a good syllabus.
 There are very few part 61 schools that use this type of training.
 Mostly because it requires dedication between the instructor and the student and they prefer to just take the easy approach and not use one.
 We believe that the use of a syllabus is the only way to teach and it has many benefits, including:

-- Whether we like to admit it or not, there are definitely times when students believe they are being ripped off.
+• Transparency.
+Whether we like to admit it or not, there are times when students believe they are being ripped off.
 A syllabus puts everyone on the same page and allows both instructors and students to defend their decisions.
 This is especially true when the syllabus has completion standards for each lesson.

-A second class medical certificate is valid for the remainder of the month of issue:
+• The second-class medical certificate is valid for the remainder of the month of issue plus 12 calendar months

-- Plus 12 calendar months while acting as a commercial pilot, at the end of 12 months it reverts to a third class and is good for and additional year.
+• At the end of 12 months, it reverts to a third class and is good for an additional year

-You will have tests for the private, instrument, commercial and CFI.
+The Airman Knowledge Test examines you on aviation concepts and piloting information that you need to learn for your training.
+It is a computerized exam, and you will have tests for the private, instrument, and commercial portions of the program.
 Topics that you can be tested on (in the knowledge test) range from the current FARs to air traffic control information to cross-country flight planning.

 Instructors and Location

 Flight training at our Palmer, Alaska campus will be taught by one of our mature, friendly, and knowledgeable instructors.
-Our instructors have been in aviation for many years and are Commercial, Instrument, Multi-Engine, including CFI and CFII for fixed wing single and multi-engine aircraft.
+Our instructors have been in aviation for many years and are Commercial, Instrument, and Multi-Engine rated, including CFI and CFII for fixed wing single and multi-engine aircraft.